“One’s destination is never a place, but a new way of seeing things.”

 The first way to become a conscious traveller is by reading books or blogs that educate us about the local culture before we travel.
 Knowing and respecting the culture is so important.

-2. Buying artisan products from local sellers especially home-made instead of from shopping malls.
+Buying artisan products from local sellers especially homemade instead of from shopping malls.
 This also helps preserve their cultural heritage.
-This includes souvenirs so avoid buying anything made from endangered species or hard woods.
+This includes souvenirs so avoid buying anything made from endangered species or hardwoods.

-3. Eating in local restaurants and buy food from street vendors instead of international chain restaurants.
-This way it supports the local businesses.
+Eating in local restaurants and buying food from street vendors instead of international chain restaurants.
+This way it supports local businesses.

-4. Use local tour guides and tip them afterwards.
+Use local tour guides and tip them afterwards.
 Ensure that any indigenous or slum tourism tour filters some of the money back into the community as projects such as education.
-Visit programs which help support both economic and social growth within the community and help empower women within micro lending programs.
+Visit programs which help support both economic and social growth within the community and help empower women within micro-lending programs.
 This way you can participate in an authentic cultural experience knowing that your money is helping those who need it the most.

 You can be a conscious traveller by not taking advantage of locals by bartering too much.
 Remember that a few dollars to us may be a week’s food to them.

-6. Stay in small locally-owned accommodation such as guest houses or B&Bs.
+Stay in small locally-owned accommodations such as guest houses or B&Bs.
 Or look at a homestay where you learn about their culture and vice versa.
 During your stay keep your water use as low as you can and turn off the tap and lights when you aren't using them.

 Instead of buying from large supermarkets, buy from smaller locally-owned shops or at farmer’s markets if they hold them.
 Be careful where you put your litter and the packaging which you buy.
 Recycle when you can.